grimlucis/rpg-hack/99-appendix/conversion.md

 - 3E AC values are ridiculously buffed, certainly for strong creatures such as dragons.
 The 5E conversion guide recommends nerfing it by 20%, which seems adequate.
 You can then use the 5E table to convert to OSR.

+### Attributes

+Where other games have Intelligence (INT) and Wisdom (WIS), the GLOG has Talent (TAL) and Willpower (WIL), respectively.
+Treat them as the same apart from the name.

+The GLOG does not have a Constitution (CON) attribute.
+The duties of the CON attribute in other games are performed by the STR attribute.
+When converting a character from the GLOG to another system, their CON score is the same as their STR score.
+When converting from another system to the GLOG, the character's STR score is, at the GM's discretion, either:

+- The average of STR and CON, i.e. (STR+CON)/2
+- The higher of STR or CON